Open Access Publishing Fund

-Criteria used to select an OA journal in which to publish mimics those to choose a traditional, subscription-based journal.
+Criteria used to select an OA journal in which to publish mimics those to vet a traditional, subscription-based journal.
 That is, research the journal’s review process, reputation in the discipline, impact factor (or similar metric), and acceptance rate.
-In addition to the appropriateness of the subject content, these criteria may have bearing on the decision to submit to a particular journal.
+In addition to the appropriateness of the subject content, these criteria may have bearing on your decision to submit to a particular journal.

 Requirements must be met by a journal for an individual to apply for OAP funds.
 The journal must:

 - Be listed in the Directory of Open Access Journals (www.doaj.org),

 - Hold membership in the Open Access Scholarly Publishers Association (www.oaspa.org/members.php) or demonstrate adherence to its Code of Conduct (www.oaspa.org/conduct.php),

 - Publish its standard fee schedules, and

 - Waive its article processing fee in cases of financial hardship, as evidenced by its public policy.

 Authors may wish to publish in a journal that offers the option of paying a fee to make a subscription-based article immediately and freely available online (i.e., the “hybrid” model).
 Support for a hybrid journal’s optional open access fee will be considered if:

 - the publisher is a non-profit society or institution,